When structural damage threatened an 18th century farmhouse’s renovation, faux played a key role in saving the day.

 “In the end, my wife discovered your products – and it looked like we had a solution.”

-Even better, they attach to the low kitchen room with regular screws and wooden mounting blocks; adding no structural burden to the house.
+Even better, they attached to the low kitchen room with regular screws and wooden mounting blocks; adding no structural burden to the house.
 Because they’re hollow, Brett and Tina were even able to run wire through them; hiding some of the wires that had originally been fitted in the 1930s (and nailed directly to the wall.)

-“Your faux beams definitely saved our investment,” Brett admits – “if not the home itself.
+“Your beams definitely saved our investment,” Brett admits – “if not the home itself.
 If we go for another historic restoration after this one, your products are going to be top of the list of renovation materials.”